twhiston/tw.gl.repl/README.md

   * patch which uses processor functions
   * example with something running in the background continually outputting data
   * rewrite opengl example as a shortcode processor style version for demo?
-* fix minor bug with run outputting position a LOT
 * figure out automating releases without source in pipelines for tags

 ## About